gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 # Name Resolution in CDS

-> Status Oct 2019: TODOs must be filled, say more about name resolution in CSN.
+> Status Sep 2020: TODOs must be filled, say more about name resolution in CSN.

 Name resolution refers to the resolution of names (identifiers) within expressions of the source to the intended artifact or member in the model.